Chwee kueh

-Chwee kueh (水粿 (shuǐguǒ, chúi-kóe, water rice cake)), also spelt chwee kweh, is a type of steamed rice cake originating in Teochew cuisine that is served with preserved radish.
+Chwee kueh (水粿 (shuǐguǒ, chúi-kóe, water rice cake)), also spelt chwee kweh, is a steamed rice cake originating in Teochew cuisine.
+The dish was brought by Teochew migrants to Southeast Asia and became established particularly in Malaysia and Singapore, where regional preparations developed.

+It is made from a mixture of rice flour and water steamed in small moulds.
+In Malaysia and Singapore, it is commonly served with preserved radish and chilli sauce and is eaten as a breakfast food or snack.

+In Singapore, chwee kueh became a widely available hawker-centre breakfast dish, and the local preparation is commonly associated with Singaporean cuisine.

 History

 During the 19th century, many Teochew people moved to Singapore, bringing their culinary expertise with them.
 Today, chwee kueh is a popular breakfast item in Singapore, served in many of its hawker centres and it is commonly associated with Singaporean cuisine.

 To make chwee kueh, rice flour and water are mixed together to form a slightly viscous mixture.
 The mixture is then poured into small saucer-like aluminium cups and steamed, forming a characteristic bowl-like shape when cooked.
 The rice cakes are almost tasteless on their own, but are topped with diced preserved radish and served with chilli sauce.